 Creating a complete WordPress website will involve forming a combination of plugins, widgets, themes, and everything else that makes up a WordPress website.
 Although using WordPress a non-developer can create a complete website on their own, a lot of people want their site to be customized one and to be created by someone experienced in development, that is where a WordPress website developer comes in.

 If doing so is something that interests you, you should keep in mind that besides the technical knowledge, it will also require you to have some knowledge in UI/UX design, hosting, SEO, and of course the ability to understand and deliver the exact requirements set by your clients.
+If your spectrum of capabilities doesn’t reach those points, it’s always a good idea to reach out to UX consulting firms.

 Hopefully, the article gave you a clear enough picture of what the process of becoming a self-taught WordPress developer might be like.
 You can follow our suggestions exactly or go your own route, but whatever approach you take, the most important thing is that it involves persistence and dedication.
 Like in any situation of overcoming a learning curve, there will be times when you might feel confused or overwhelmed, but just keep in mind that once you do overcome it, all the time and effort you put, I will be more than worth it.